-If you are wondering which Medicare Supplement Insurance plan is the best, you are not alone.
+If you are wondering which Medicare Supplement plan is right for you, you are not alone.
 Many seniors are unsure about which plan to choose, or if they have the right one for their needs.
 One of the most common questions we get from our clients is “Which is the best plan?”, when what they should be asking is “Which is the best plan for me?”

 Benefits of Medicare Supplement Plan F and Plan N

 Medicare Supplement Plan F is often referred to as the “Full Coverage Plan.”
 Seniors that choose this plan take ease in knowing that all their medical bills are covered.
 This can make tracking monthly expenses more manageable for those who need to stick to a budget.
 However, in addition to offering the highest level of coverage, Plan F tends to have the most expensive premiums.

 Medicare Supplement Plan N premiums are typically less expensive, but this plan has more out-of-pocket costs.
 With Plan N, you would be responsible for:

 - Copayments: These can be up to (but cannot exceed) $20 for some office visits, or $50 for emergency room visits.
 The emergency room copayment is charged only if you are not admitted to the hospital as an inpatient.

 - Part B deductible: This is the amount you must pay for your outpatient services before Medicare pays.
 For 2019, the Part B deductible amount is $185.